FrancisVarga/Basement/README.md

 -------
 The roadmap is still in flux and certainly subject to change.
 TL;DR: it will support all needed features to work with Couchbase Server 2.0 when it hits a stable release.

-0.1 (Initial Release):
+Todo for 0.1 (Initial Release):

+	- Add test-coverage for all written code.
-	- Support for transparent multiget operations.
+	- Extensive PHPDoc for all provided classes.
-	- Best-Effort test coverage.
 	- Available on packagist.
 	- Moved from github.com/daschl to github.com/couchbaselabs
 	- README.md-Documentation for all of these features.

-0.2:
+Planned for 0.2:

 	- A full-stack ODM model handling (working with your objects through models).
 	- Automated testing through travis-ci.
 	- Adding and deleting of design documents through a friendly API.
+	- Bucket management through a friendly API.
+	- Support for easy dumping/loading of design docs (speak "migrations")
-	- Best-Effor test coverage for the new features.
+	- Best-Effort test coverage for the new features.
 	- README.md-Documentation for all of these features.

 Once all those major features are implemented, we'll hit "1.0".
 If we plan to add more features or refactor big stuff, there will be a 0.3 release as well.
 Be aware that until "1.0", the API is subject to change and there will be no release notes available to show the API breakages.